-A Mortgage Lending
+(A) Mortgage Lending

-The Trust will make prudent investments in Mortgages focused on Short Term bridge financing to qualified real estate investors and developers.
-US financial institutions are generally reluctant to dedicate resources to originating and structuring Mortgages to real estate investors and developers and typically cannot provide the customization or timeliness required to meet the needs of these borrowers.
-As a result of the under-servicing of such borrowers by US financial institutions, there is reduced competition in this market sector, thereby providing the Trust with an opportunity to provide well structured, secure, Mortgages with attractive pricing.
-Once these Mortgages are structured, the Trust has the opportunity to increase its returns by permitting third parties (including US banks, trust companies and other mortgage investment funds) to participate in such Mortgages on a senior basis at reduced interest rates, thereby enabling the Trust to retain a disproportionate amount of interest in respect of the portions of the Mortgages it retains.
-The Trust may also share loans with third parties and/or other investment funds managed by the Manager.
+The Trust's strategy is to make prudent investments in Mortgages focused on Short Term financing to qualified real estate investors and developers.
+U.S. financial institutions are generally reluctant to dedicate resources to originating and structuring Mortgages to real estate investors and developers and typically cannot provide the customization or timeliness required to meet the needs of these borrowers.
+As a result of the under-servicing of such borrowers, there is reduced competition in this market sector, thereby providing the Trust with an opportunity to provide well structured, secured Mortgages with attractive pricing.

-The Mortgages structured by the Mortgage Broker can benefit borrowers by providing (a) the ability to execute quickly on real estate investment opportunities, (b) loan terms that are in line with the real estate investor's business model, and (c) potentially lower monthly payments relative to traditional financing.
+The Mortgages will be arranged by the Mortgage Broker.
+The Mortgage Broker can benefit borrowers by providing (a) the ability to execute quickly on real estate investment opportunities, (b) loan terms that are in line with the real estate investor's business model, and (c) potentially lower monthly payments relative to traditional financing.
 As a result of the above, borrowers are generally willing to pay higher interest rates for such Short Term Mortgages.
-The Mortgage Broker will use its well-established lending strategies and competitive advantages, namely (i) flexible structure terms, (ii) speed and certainty of execution, and (iii) its ability to generate proprietary deal flow.
-At this time, the Trust does not have an operating facility with a bank, but may obtain an operating facility in the future in order to provide working capital and to bridge timing differences resulting from Mortgage loan maturities and new Mortgage loan funding.
+The Mortgage Broker will use its well- established lending strategies and competitive advantages, namely (i) flexible structure terms, (ii) speed and certainty of execution, and (iii) its ability to generate proprietary deal flow.